Shuvam-2000/FlavourJunction/README.md

 - **Services Section:** Showcases what are the services offered by the application
 - **Cart Page:** Displays the item added to the cart by the user
 - **Sign In Section:** Enables users to sign in to their accounts for personalized experiences.
-- **Scroll on Top:** Provide a seamless user experience with scroll on top feature

 ## Tech Stack